 Does my camera need to be modified for astrophotography?

-This is typically what a frame looks like taken using a Ha filter through a DSLR.
+This is typically what a frame looks like taken using a Ha filter through an unmodified DSLR.
 This emission nebula could have been captured in greater detail using a modified camera, but the skyglow and wavelength suppression capabilities of the filter are still present.

-The clip-in versions offered by Astronomik are rather expensive but are a perfect fit for modified or stock Canon DSLR’s.
+The clip-in versions offered by Astronomik are a perfect fit for several Canon and Sony cameras.